-The good news is that all the Sapphire Reserve benefits we’ve grown to love will remain untouched for now, the only thing changing is the signup bonus which drops to 50K, still worth a cool $750 if redeemed through Ultimate Rewards and potentially much more when transferred to one of Chase’s 11 travel partners.
+The good news is that all the Sapphire Reserve benefits we’ve grown to love will remain untouched and with a 50k signup bonus it is still worth a cool $750 if redeemed through Ultimate Rewards and potentially much more when transferred to one of Chase’s 11 travel partners.

 Chance to Earn 100,000 Membership Rewards Finished, New 75K Offer Live

-Amex has now dropped the 100K point signup package on The Business Platinum® Card from American Express to 75K bonus points.
-Cardholders can earn 50,000 Membership Rewards® points after spending $10,000, and an additional 25,000 points after spending another $10,000 on the Business Platinum Card within the first 3 months.
+Amex has now dropped the sign-up offer on The Enhanced Business Platinum® Card from American Express OPEN to 75K bonus points.
+Cardholders earn 50,000 Membership Rewards® points after spending $10,000, and an additional 25,000 points after spending another $10,000 on the Business Platinum Card within the first 3 months.

-In addition to the new perks announced, benefits of the Business Platinum Amex include:
+In addition to the new perks announced, benefits of the Business Platinum Card include:

 - Complimentary lounge access to The Centurion® lounge network, Delta Sky Club®, Priority Pass™ Select lounges, Airspace Lounge, and The International American Express lounges